anrikopaliani/redberry-anri-kopaliani-covid-quesitonare/readme.md

 ## Getting Started

-1. First of all you need to clone E Space repository from github:
+1. First of all you need to clone Covid Questionaire repository from github:

 ```
     git clone https://github.com/RedberryInternship/anri-kopaliani-covid-quesitonare.git